PhD Dissertation Project

 Brennan Lee Mulligan, Adventuring Academy, Season 4, Ep.
 3 (2022)

-For this project, I will focus on explicating a phenomenon I will refer to as the ‘lived-story experience’ in attribution to professional tabletop role-playing game (TTRPG) narrative designer and improvisor Brennan Lee Mulligan’s “feeling of living in a story”.
-This is a state which I believe player-performers, and perhaps their audience, can experience when their performance aligns ideally with the principles of narrative game design through the skillful use of collaborative improvisation.
+For this project, I will focus on explicating a phenomenon I will refer to as the ‘lived-story feeling’ in attribution to professional tabletop role-playing game (TTRPG) narrative designer and improvisor Brennan Lee Mulligan’s “feeling of living in a story”.
+This is a state of optimal experience which I believe player-performers, and perhaps their audience, can feel when the principles of narrative game design align with the skillful use of collaborative improvisation.

 Brennan Lee Mulligan: There's a moment where you're on stage, or where you're at the table, and the little you inside of your head that is managing your day-to-day activities and sort of logging them in the story of you—the you that watches yourself from within—there's a moment where you're on stage, or at the table, or any other kind of performance, where that thing melts.
 Where the sugar stirs into the tea and dissolves, and all of a sudden you are existing in a state of being, released from the burden of identity and ego.
 And, boy, what a tasty little dessert that is.
 Yum, yum!